The following is a guest post by Michael Wigge, author of How to Barter for Paradise.

-For example, I ended up dressed up as Barterman on a Comcast TV Show in California.
+For example, I dressed up as Barterman on a Comcast TV Show in California.

 It just fit into my backpack.
-This rather kitschy image of my dream house in Hawaii was a great support during the trip.
-Looking at it on a daily basis motivated me to continue bartering and not give up.
+This somewhat kitschy image of my dream house in Hawaii was a great support during the trip.
+Looking at it daily motivated me to continue bartering and not give up.

 Always keep an image of your dreams with you.
 It will help make it happen!

-No joke, I had to take cell phone SIM cards from every country with me to be able to communicate quickly with local people for possible barter deals.
+No joke, I had to take cell phone SIM cards from every country with me to communicate quickly with local people for possible barter deals.

 I still have that collection that ranges from Indian Vodaphone to Ukrainian UTEL cards.